benjymous/annotations/sandman/sandman.03.md

 - Steve Murray <SXM101@psuvm.psu.edu> speculated on Constantine's not opening the pouch.
 - Aaron Bibb added the annotation to page 22, panel 5.
 - Richard Munn added the Radio 1 and Zappa references, fixed the Mad Hettie reference, and tried (and failed) to do more research on "creepers".
+- /u/PonyEnglish noted the Neverwhere easter egg, and the overlap with Hellblazer 19